-24 The development shall be provided with Electric Vehicle (EV) charging points at a rate of; one charging point per dwelling with dedicated parking and one charging point per 10 spaces for unallocated parking and ensure appropriate cabling is provided to enable increase in future
+24. The development shall be provided with Electric Vehicle (EV) ready domestic infrastructure in accordance with NBBC Electric Vehicle Charging Point Specification at a rate of; one charging point per dwelling with dedicated parking and one charging point per 10 spaces for unallocated parking prior to the occupation of the associated dwelling.